-- (1) These limits represent aggregate limits for all of the listed project activities (excludes all combustion exhaust emissions). - (2) Facility-wide aggregate limit.
+- 1. These limits represent aggregate limits for all of the listed project activities (excludes all combustion exhaust emissions and storage tank emissions but does include emissions from the Carburizer Heat Treat Process, Laser Welding, Solvent Washers, and Transaxle Varnishing). - 2.
+Facility-wide aggregate limit.
 VOC-HAPs that count against emission limit are those compounds listed under Section 112(b) of the CAAA. - 3.
-(3) Project Activity 4 contributes two-thirds to the first listed major grouping and one-third of its emissions to each the second listed major grouping.
+Project Activity 4 contributes two-thirds to the first listed major grouping and one-third to the second listed major grouping.